mpf/ubc-cpsc-406-22-23/notes/nonlinear-least-squares.md

 \end{equation*}

 Here's the residual function, which takes a vector of ranges $δ$ and a vector of positions `b`:

 ```!
 r(x, δ, b) = [ δ[i] - norm(x - b[:,i]) for i in 1:length(δ) ]
 ; #hide
 ```

-The following Julia packages for this example.
+Use the following Julia packages for this example.

 ```!
 using Random
 using Statistics